 Technology is being used first and foremost to make millions and billions of dollars for these giant companies.
 You may experience some added feature or small benefit, then be tracked everywhere you go and be persuaded continuously to buy or purchase specific products.

 By giving these people more intrusive access and reach into your private life, you no longer may have one.
 Be aware of your privacy and security and protect yourself when you are on the web.

 Unfortunately, we often only learn the hard way, like when a company is caught selling information, or their lax security fails to protect information about their customers that they were responsible for keeping in confidence.

-The ironic thing is that the very companies and processes that we are often led to believe we need to be protected by, will be the very ones by which means we lose our privacy and freedoms.
+The ironic thing is that the very companies and processes that we are often led to believe we need to be protected by will be the very ones, which means we lose our privacy and freedoms.
 The gigantic super-rich who run this country may think that they have your best interest in mind, but in reality, they do not.

 Where is all of This Going?

-People who seek to automate and standardized security measures but that allows them intrusive access into our digital life, details, and who have the ability to create personal profiles that rival the federal government and IRS, have motives that they will never reveal to the common folk.
+People who seek to automate and standardized security measures allow them intrusive access into our digital life, details, and who can create personal profiles that rival the federal government and IRS have motives that they will never reveal to the common folk.

 A big part of it is a push for the “new world order” and the loss of our national sovereignty.
 This, of course, is to make things safer and to make everything standardized worldwide.
 Life simplified with only one currency and one law and a handful of influential, wealthy people at the top calling all the shots.

 The reason this sounds so crazy is that they hide it and would never admit in public what they plan in private.
 While their wish may be a long way off, they are making tremendous strides every day by using the technology along with the willingness of regular people to trust them at face value.